 It is our view that criterion validity is one of the most important attributes of a psychometric assessment.
 When using the Core Drivers Diagnostic for selection purposes, we strongly encourage users to partner with us to conduct local validation studies.
 This is to demonstrate the tool’s ability to predict job performance within your organization.
 There is no “one size fits all” approach to talent selection and such algorithms must accommodate for organizational nuances to ensure fair, effective, and legally compliant talent management practices.

-This section reports on the extent to which different genders, age and ethnic groups have statistically significant different scores on the Core Drivers diagnostic.
+This chapter reports on the extent to which different genders, age and ethnic groups have statistically significant different scores on the Core Drivers diagnostic.
 Understanding such differences may aid in the interpretation of feedback reports and scores.
 We then present the result for adverse impact simulations to demonstrate that the scales do not discriminate on the bases of age, gender, and ethnicity.
-Finally, we report data on the distribution of scores and geographic differences.

-Table 14 indicates that there are statistically significant differences in average scores between individuals who are under or over 45 years old.
+Table 14 indicates that there are statistically significant differences in average scores between individuals who are under or over 40 years old.
 However, upon inspection of Cohen’s d, these differences are small and not practically meaningful.
 Similarly, Table 15 displays similar pattern of results when studying gender differences.
-Finally, Table 16 illustrates the mean differences between White and Non-White individuals.
-Although many of the differences are statistically significant, Cohen’s d suggests that there are only meaningful differences on the Driven and Outgoing scales, whereby non-white individuals tend to score higher than their white peers.

 Although these analyses reveal small to moderate group differences, they do not identify or confirm assessment bias.
 To empirically test this, adverse impact analyses were conducted.